 These cards come with hefty annual fees.
 But in the case of the US Bank Altitude Reserve card, the $325 back in Uber rides brings the $400 annual fee down to $75.
 Plus, I get 12 Gogo passes for in-flight wifi, 3X points on mobile payments, and I got a sweet $750 sign-up bonus.
 All in all, a major score.

-When you use travel credits, you can get:
+When you use travel credits, you can also get:

 - 10X Drop points